Webskillet/webskillet/README.md

 Feature requests should be directed to [Jonathan Kissam](http://jonathankissam.com/about#contact)

+7.x-1.0-rc4 - January 2 2017

+* added line-height to select elements so they match the height of text inputs

 7.x-1.0-rc3 - December 5 2016

 * added editor.scss and editor.css to webskillet_child theme